 Parrots are a favorite pet for bird lovers because they are large, intelligent, and have big personalities.
 In order to properly care for your pet parrot, you have to know what to feed it.
-In this article, we are going to look at what parrots eat, both in the wild and in captivity.
+In the wild, parrots eat an assortment of nuts, fruits, buds, flowers, seeds, and insects.
+In this article, we are going to take a closer look at what parrots eat, both in the wild and in captivity.
 Let’s get started.

 Parrots in the Wild

 Parrots are considered one of the most intelligent wild birds.
 They have the ability to replicate human speech because of their intelligence.
 They also are pretty easy to spot in the wild because of their colorful feathers and plumage.